rharish101/mnist-gan/README.md

 # MNIST GAN

-This is a repository for training a conditional MNIST GAN.
+This is a repository for training a [conditional GAN](https://arxiv.org/abs/1411.1784) for the [MNIST dataset](yann.lecun.com/exdb/mnist/).
+The GAN is optimized using the [Wasserstein loss](https://arxiv.org/abs/1701.07875) and the [Wasserstein gradient penalty](https://arxiv.org/abs/1704.00028).
+A [DCGAN-like](https://arxiv.org/abs/1511.06434) architecture is used along with [spectral normalization](https://arxiv.org/abs/1802.05957) for the critic.

 This requires Python 3.6+.

 ## Instructions